 High Street and Fore Street has attracted all sorts of other businesses that follow the green credentials the alternative followers of fashion require.

 That’s not to say that everyone in Totnes follows the same path.
-There are people who “want their town back”, and are more than happy to have a Costa Coffee, and buy their pork sausages in the local butchers; but although there’s a lot more to Totnes than its alternative lifestyle (and which I’ll be writing about in due course), there’s no denying that it likes to live up to its reputation as the New Age capital of Britain, as some people call it.
+There are people who “want their town back”, and are more than happy to have a Costa Coffee, and buy their pork sausages in the local butchers; but although there’s a lot more to Totnes than its alternative lifestyle (see Wandering Through Totnes) there’s no denying that it likes to live up to its reputation as the New Age capital of Britain, as some people call it.

 As you might imagine, alternative remedies are a thriving business in Totnes, and no self-respecting alternative society should be without a magical well to meditate over, and you’ll be glad to know that Totnes has its very own shrine – The Leechwell.